Skip to Main Content

 Eva Lambert was born and raised in Asheville, North Carolina, to a family of English teachers.
 Here, she developed an admiration for children's literature, young adult fiction, and graphic novels.
 She has extensive experience when it comes to childcare and working with younger learners through her time spent as a Girl Scout leader, a pre-school teacher, and a Montessori guide.

-Eva later earned her Master of Arts degree in English, Rhetoric & Composition from Appalachian State University and published her MA thesis on environmental legislation and human rights in South Africa.
+Eva later earned her Master of Arts degree in English, Rhetoric & Composition from Appalachian State University and published her M.A. thesis on environmental legislation and human rights in South Africa.
 Eva's teaching career began as adjunct faculty for their alma mater, teaching Introductory Writing to first and second-year college students.
 Eva's foundation of pedagogy is based around grading for equity, progress-based learning, and student autonomy.
 She is looking forward to seeing what each student brings to the table and incorporating their thoughts, personalities, and writing into a classroom that recognizes, listens to, and amplifies all voices.

 Outside of the classroom, Eva can be found playing Dungeons and Dragons with her 14-year-old sister, listening to Dolly Parton at the highest volume, reading various selections by David Sedaris or crocheting.